mineLdiver/MagnumMerge/HOW.md

 The easiest to handle.

-Thanks to stack grouping and the way histogram diff seems to be working so far, insertions should almost always be a simple `@Inject` with some context from the target method through locals capture (MixinExtras?), unless they alter control flow in an incompatible way, which has to be determined earlier on when building the control flow graph.
+Thanks to stack grouping ~~and the way histogram diff seems to be working so far~~, insertions should almost always be a simple `@Inject` with some context from the target method through locals capture (MixinExtras?), unless they alter control flow in an incompatible way, which has to be determined earlier on when building the control flow graph.

 ### 2.2.
 Changes